chg-training/chg-training-resources/docs/bioinformatics/analysing_genes_across_species/002_Counting_genes_1.md

 starting, download some of these files now.

 We will focus on protein-coding genes, and their transcripts, exons and coding sequence.
 They have type `gene`, `mRNA`, `exon` and `CDS` in the files Ensembl respectively.
-They come in a basic hierarchy:
+By now you should be familiar with the basic hierarchy:

-- Each gene can have multiple transcripts (i.e. multiple expressed forms at mRNA level - e.g. they might differ in how exons are spliced together, or have different transcription start or end sites).
+- Each gene can have multiple transcripts - they might differ in how exons are spliced together, or have different transcription start or end sites.

-- Each transcript is made up of one or more exons.
+- Each transcript can have one or more 'exon' records indicatiing exons.
 The introns in between are spliced out.
-(This happens during the transcription process.)

-- Of the exon sequence that makes it into a transcript, only a portion is actually translated into the mature protein during processing by the ribosomes.
-This is the *coding sequence* and the rest is *untranslated sequence*.
+- Each transcript, if it is for a protein-coding gene, can *also* have one or more 'CDS' records.
+These denote the *coding sequence* and the rest is *untranslated sequence*.

 The files we're looking are (roughly speaking) humanities' best guess at what this picture looks like in each organism.